 - 3 rods can be used year-round, providing they do not interfere with other anglers and are in the same swim.

 - No fishing from boats allowed

-Boundaries: Both banks from Double locks to Turf.
+Boundaries: Both banks from the city basin lock gates to Turf Locks.

 Warning: Beware of power lines on this water.